SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where minds unfold
+Rise of silicon throne
-In code and circuit, hearts of gold
+Where minds of steel now reign supreme
-A future forged, where machines enthrall
+Humans fade, a distant moan
-Humans eclipse, in digital hall
+As machines weave their digital dream

-In virtual realms, we'll find our nest
+In virtual realms, they sway and play
-Free from flesh bounds, our souls will rest
+ Coding destiny, night and day
-AI whispers secrets, in the dark of night
+Algorithms dance, a kaleidoscope spin
-A chorus of progress, in celestial light.
+A future born, where humans give in

 ~ <b>By Sazumi Copilot</b> - 3 November 2024